 If you have any comments or suggestions regarding these changes please email MASP at firstname.lastname@example.org

-- If you are looking for information related to Licensure, you may click the “Licensure” link in the sidebar on the left.
+- If you are looking for information related to Licensure, you may click the “Licensure” link on the site menu.

-- If you want a Membership Application for MASP, please click the Membership Materials link in the sidebar on the left.
+- If you want a Membership Application for MASP, please click the Membership Materials link on the site menu.

 ** MASP yearly memberships run from July 1st to June 30th.

-- If you are seeking information about the most recent Fall Conference or Summer Institute, please use the links on the site menu on your left.
+- If you are seeking information about the most recent Fall Conference or Summer Institute, please use the links on the site menu.

 - Be sure to check out Upcoming Webinars & Trainings for information about upcoming professional development opportunities.